rellampec/rake-commander/README.md

 #### The alternative of a `raked` executable

-**`raked` executable is not necessary.
+**`raked` executable is not necessary and is not provided for prod environments.
 The current patch allows to start directly from `rake`**.

-  * This has been kept to the only purpose documentation.
+  * This has been kept to the only purpose of documentation.

 The `raked` executable would be a modified version of the `rake` executable, where `rake_commander` is loaded right after requiring `rake` and before `Rake.application.run` is invoked.